 Susan Colón, TAYB

 As a therapeutic yoga instructor, Susan was concerned about the large amount of people who sit at an office chair or on their couch all day due to the negative health impacts it can cause.
 In fact, she herself was having a difficult time remembering to stand up from her writer’s desk throughout the day.
+Yes it’s a brilliant idea to take a look into buying new chairs, or you could even buy steelcase leap chairs as they are known to be very good for posture for example, but it is still important to remember to get up and move about a little bit.

 Susan came up with the idea for an app that would remind people to stand up from their seats and Take A Yoga Break.
 However, being a yoga instructor and not a coder, she didn’t have the faintest idea of how to get started on building a mobile app.
 Luckily, all she had to do was find an excellent app developer that had previous experience with creating and releasing mobile applications.